 - Other experiential learning opportunities like volunteering, service-learning, job shadowing

-- Career-related skilling-building experiences like training programs, boot camps, workshops
+- Career-related skilling building experiences like training programs, boot camps, workshops

 - Networking and professional development like professional organization membership, conference attendance

-*International students: Please be advised that any paid or unpaid off-campus work experience must have a Curricular Practical Training (CPT) form on file with the Office of International Affairs (OIA).
+*International students: Please be advised that any paid or unpaid off campus work experience must have a Curricular Practical Training (CPT) form on file with the Office of International Affairs (OIA).
 International students can learn more about CPT here.
 We strongly encourage all international students to consult with OIA prior to submitting their Grad Student CAF application.

 How to Apply for the Graduate Student Career Accelerator Fund